 MVP and Information Architecture

 I wanted to reduce the friction of going through the onboarding process.
-I had to be careful to make the onboarding enjoyable, in as few screens as possible and yet still get crucial information from users to give them meaningful recommendations.
+I had to be careful to make the onboarding enjoyable, in a few screens as possible and yet still get crucial information from users to give them meaningful recommendations.

 The write a review content strategy and how to present it was one of my major hurdles.
 I knew that users relied on reviews to pick their hikes.
 Therefore I needed them to share their hike experiences.
-I needed to ensure a bold, but not intrusive way for users to write and share their reviews.
+I needed to ensure a bold, but not an intrusive way for users to write and share their reviews.